_.jpg)

 The Walking Dead: Daryl Dixon is the third spin-off series of the franchise based on the smash-hit graphic novels by Robert Kirkman and artist Tony Moore.

-The series finds fan favourite Daryl Dixon (Norman Reedus) washing up on the shores of France, having been kidnapped from America for unknown reasons.
+The series finds fan favourite Daryl Dixon (Norman Reedus) washing up on the shores of France – the believed source of the outbreak of the apocalypse – having been kidnapped from America for unknown reasons.

-But as time goes on, the self-styled loner quickly finds himself reluctantly attached to the new people in his life – but there are also people from his past wanting to find him.
+Now he needs to figure out a way to get home, but while encountering paramilitary group Pouvoir des Vivants (Power of the Living) and a friendly nun from Union de L'Espoir (Union of Hope), the self-styled loner becomes reluctantly attached to the new people in his life – but there are also figures from his past wanting to find him.

 Read more about The Walking Dead here.